How Our PR Services Work

 Who Will I Work With?

-Every PR Plan client has a main point of contact.
+Every PR client has a main point of contact.

 This is usually your account manager, who keeps the campaign moving, coordinates activity and makes sure communication stays clear.